mmgen/mmgen-wallet/doc/wiki/cmds/command-help-xmrwallet.md

                                    When this option is in effect, filename argu- ments must be omitted, as files are located automatically.
+  -c, --compat                     Adjust configuration for compatibility with
+                                   the mmgen-tx{create,sign,send} family of
+                                   commands.
+Currently equivalent to
+                                   ‘-w /home/vbr/.mmgen/altcoins/xmr/tracking-wallets’
   -f, --priority N                 Specify an integer priority ‘N’ for inclusion
                                    of a transaction in the blockchain (higher number means higher fee).
 Valid parameters: